 Photographic gear is expensive.
 It’s only the natural next step for the hobbyists to see shooting jobs to make some money to help subsidise their hobby.

 The truth is that fans of photography have been disrupting the work produced by professionals since shortly after roll film was invented.
 Fine.
 This is really a good thing because throughout photography’s history disruption has forced the pros to step up their craft so their work was still something people would buy.

 True then.
 Truer now.
 The first disruption of professional photography started by the original Kodak camera was, relative to today, stable for close to a hundred years.

 Barriers to becoming a professional photographer–then

-During that time, photography had a considerable barriers to entering the field as a professional photographer.
+During that 100 years, photography had considerable barriers to entering the field as a professional photographer.

-Cameras then were manual.
-Different format cameras were pretty much required to be a pro.
-It was normal to have a 35mm camera for documentary & annual report style image making.
-It was also necessary to have at least a 4 by 5 inch format camera if not an 8 by 10 inch camera for most printed advertising or high quality print work.
-It was also standard to have a medium format camera that shot two and a quarter inch square or rectangular photographs in differing lengths up to a panorama version up to almost seven inches in length.
+Most pros also had a medium format camera system that shot two and a quarter inch square or rectangular photographs in differing lengths up to a panorama version up to almost seven inches in length.
 Each format required its own set of lenses.

 The high cost of practicing photography

 The price of film and processing was a huge factor in becoming a pro.
 It cost a lot of money to practice the craft.